In the heart, arts… and deserts

 Inclusions: private transfer from the airport, overnight stay at the hotel in Tashkent

 First full day in Tashkent.
-We start our tour by exploring the modern and lively capital of the country.
-Early on, we will walk through the city center and its parks and canals, and we will visit the Khast Imam complex, where the oldest Koran is kept.
-We will explore the biggest bazaar of Central Asia: Chorsu Bazaar, and learn about the food products and inhabitants of the country by getting lost among vegetables, spices, cheese, nuts, etc. After lunch at the food court of the market, we will meet (pottery master name) and visit their workshop to learn more about one of the most popular art and craft of the country, ceramics.
-Take some time to rest before heading to the TV tower to enjoy a spectacular 360-degree view from the highest structure of the capital.
-We conclude our first day with a glorious portion of Plov, the national dish of the country, at the Plov center, where tons of rice are cooked in an enormous Calderon every day, and the city gathers for lunch and dinner.
-(This could be moved to the evening of the first day)
+We start by exploring the modern and lively capital of the country.
+Early on, we will walk through the city center and its parks and canals, and we will use the metro, the first Soviet metro of Central Asia.
+We will explore the biggest bazaar of Central Asia: Chorsu Bazaar, and learn about the food products and inhabitants of the country by getting lost among vegetables, spices, cheese, nuts, etc.

-Inclusions: B, Local Guide all-day, ceramist workshop, entrance to the TV tower, Khast Imam complex, transport, and Metro.
-Museum of Applied Arts, overnight stay at the hotel in Tashkent
+Inclusions: B, Local Guide all-day, suzani workshop, lunch, transport, and metro tickets, overnight stay at the hotel in Tashkent

 We catch an early high-speed train to Samarkand and arrive at around 11 am.
 We will first immerse ourselves in the village atmosphere of Konigil.
 We will relax in its beautiful, breezy gardens and learn more about the centuries-old traditions of paper-making from mulberry trees.
 We will have lunch there and then continue to learn more about another unique and ancient art of this land: carpets!
-We will visit the Afghan- Uzbek silk factory founded by the 103 years old Haji Mohammad Ewaz Badghisi, one of the most iconic and known enterprises of the country still nowadays.
+We will visit the Afghan-Uzbek silk factory founded by the 103-year-old Haji Mohammad Ewaz Badghisi, one of the most iconic and well-known enterprises of the country even nowadays.
 The factory is not only known for its incredible family history and the quality of its silk carpet but also for the treatment given to its workers, the values in which the family believed, and the humanitarian projects that the family is involved in, especially in their second home country, Afghanistan.

-Inclusions: B, L, D, LG full-day, visit to the Konigil area and the Afghan-Uzbek carpet factory, transport, overnight stay at the hotel in Samarkand
+Inclusions: B, LG full-day, visit to the Konigil area and the Afghan-Uzbek carpet factory, transport, overnight stay at the hotel in Samarkand

 In the first half of the day, we will follow the Silk Road history through blue domes, dusty alleys, and Soviet, breezy boulevards, visiting the most iconic sites.
-The rest of the day will be on our own with the opportunity of visiting the Bagizagan winery and taking part in a wine tasting.
+The rest of the day will be on our own.
+For those who like, we will learn more about the art of jewellery by visiting a lòocal artisan who gives life back to ancient and forgotten , masterpieces.

-Inclusions: B, LG half-day, Entrances to Registan Square, Bibi Khanum mosque, Shah-I- Zinda complex, Gur Emir, Train, and Public transportation, overnight stay at the hotel in Samarkand
+Inclusions: B, LG half-day, transport and overnight stay at the hotel in Samarkand

 We will drive towards Nurata ( approx 200 km and a 4-hour drive) and then continue to the less discovered and incredibly stunning area of the lush and breathtaking Nurata mountains.